MorphStore/LCTL/doc/guide.md

   in++;
   *out |= in << 20; /* value 8 */
   in; out++;
-  // repeat 3 additional times
+  // repeat additionally 3 times
   ...
  }
  return out - outstart;